Lexicon

 ORIGINAL

-Requirements for settlement asset in agent-mediated markets: (1) Dilution immunity—deterministic, immutable supply schedule, (2) Permissionless finality—any agent can transact without issuer approval, (3) Energy-anchored convertibility—direct acquisition through physical work.
-Bitcoin satisfies all three; stablecoins fail on #2 and #3.
+Requirements for a settlement asset in agent-mediated markets: (1) Dilution immunity — deterministic, immutable supply schedule.
+(2) Permissionless finality — any agent can transact without issuer approval.
+(3) Energy-anchored convertibility — direct acquisition through physical work.
+Bitcoin satisfies all three; stablecoins fail on the second and third.

 The Threshold